So I didn’t think I was going to do this.

 This landed me 6 months in the hospital.
 Yep.
 I just said 6 months.
 I had 3 blood transfusions right away to try and get my blood levels back to normal.
 High doses of IV steroids.
 An infection (with a fever of 106) that landed me in the ICU.
 TPN (intravenous feeding) for months.
 Multiple NG tubes.
 Surgery to remove my large intestine and rectum and create a j pouch and ileostomy.
 Surgery to cut away adhesions that were strangling my small bowel and to reverse my ostomy.
 It seemed like every complication imaginable happened.
 Scopes, MRI’s, CT scans, procedure after procedure.
 I was in so much pain the entire time even though I was on very strong pain medication.

 I got out at 82 pounds and it still took a long time to recover.
 I slept for days and I hadn’t used most of my muscles for such a long time I couldn’t even walk up steps.
 My hair had fallen out in clumps during my hospital stay and some of my teeth started to chip and break apart from all the medications, malnutrition, and vomiting.
 I was very weak and for a long time I would throw up everything I ate.

 This is why I appreciate life.
 Since then I have had multiple hospital stays and a few things have changed.
 My diagnosis has changed from UC to Crohn’s disease.
 I also found out that I have a motility disorder.
 I had a third major surgery in 2014 when my bowel twisted around the mesenteric artery cutting off the flow of blood and oxygen to the bowel.
 Had I not gotten to the hospital when I did, I would have died.
-I can’t tell you how many times i’ve been sick, had a picc line, an NG tube, a transfusion, etc. I currently do remicade infusions and methotrexate injections and cross my fingers that I can keep my j pouch.
+I can’t tell you how many times i’ve been sick, had a picc line, an NG tube, a transfusion, etc. I currently do remicade infusions and TPN from home and cross my fingers that I can keep my j pouch.